microbinfie-hackathon2020/CSIS/README.md

 ### Why is this a cool idea for a hackathon?

-Multiple widely-used tools could benefit from automated testing, and this is a process that can be crowdsourced well.
-Additionally, participants learn valuable skills that can be brought back to their own projects.
+* Multiple widely-used tools could benefit from automated testing.
+* This is a process that can be crowdsourced well.
+* Participants learn valuable skills that can be brought back to their own projects.
+* Early warning system for software that is breaking

 # Current software